Index

 Hull Data Observatory

-The 12 month following rates for different types of crime generally show that Hull has higher rates of crime per 1,000 population compared to England and the Yorkshire and Humber region for violence and sexual offences, public order offences, criminal damage and arson, burglary, robbery, shoplifting and bicycle theft, lower rates for drugs and theft from a person, and similar rates or more variable rates for possession of weapons, vehicle crime and anti-social behaviour.
+The 12 month rolling rates for different types of crime generally show that Hull has higher rates of crime per 1,000 population compared to England and the Yorkshire and Humber region for violence and sexual offences, public order offences, criminal damage and arson, burglary, robbery, shoplifting and bicycle theft, lower rates for drugs and theft from a person, and similar rates or more variable rates for possession of weapons, vehicle crime and anti-social behaviour.
 Some of these differences will be expected given that Hull is a city, and both England and the region include rural areas which generally have fewer crimes.

 The Hull Data Observatory also includes the trends over time by crime type for each ward in Hull, and these differ considerably by ward and type of crime.